 The objective task efficacy was assessed via the visual attention of the learner.
 The visual attention was measured using an eye-tracking device (Tobii X60, Danderyd, Sweden) that monitored the gaze of the participants throughout the experiment.
 The vicarious training segment was excluded from the eye-tracking analysis to avoid a bias caused by the explanations attracting attention to specific regions of the screen.
 We analyzed specifically the last 5-minute segment of the enactive training to be able to compare the efficacy of the participants toward the end of the "hands-on" portion of the training.
 To do so, we used the average visit duration which has been suggested as being a good indicator of the total cognitive processing engaged with the fixated information (Ozcelik, Karakus, Kursun, & Cagiltay, 2009).
-In our context, we consider that a lower visit duration time is better because of the nature of the dashboards that are built to provide a quick interpretation of the indicators (Few, 2013).
-We also measured the total visit count on the different types of indicators.
+In our context, we consider that a lower visit duration time is better because of the nature of the dashboards that are built to provide a quick interpretation of the indicators.
 This measure will provide data to understand what indicators the participants are gazing on more often.
 The more efficient the learner will be, the less he should visit poor indicators or irrelevant data.